 Barbell and dumbbell exercises have a certain strength curve.
 Often the first bit of the movement is more difficult than the last bit. (although some exercises are the other way around).
-Adding a resistance bands to a bench press for example, changes the strength curve by adding resistance at the lock out portion of the movement.
+Adding a resistance bands (or chains) to a bench press for example, changes the strength curve by adding resistance at the lock out portion of the movement.
 This means you have to be stronger at the point where it’s usually easier.
 This can help you get extra muscle gains.

 Here is a set of 4 different resistance bands so you can try out which one suits you and you don’t have to guess which resistance you need.
 Grab your set for a great price on Amazon.